 On December 30, 2020, the Company entered into a three-year, \$50.0 million, revolving loan and standby letter of credit facility agreement (i.e., the Revolving Credit Facility).
 The Revolving Credit Facility, which was terminated on February 21, 2024, as described in further detail below, provided for the issuance of up to \$15.5 million of standby letters of credit and aggregate borrowings under the Revolving Credit Facility were generally limited to 95% of qualifying investment grade accounts receivable and 90% of qualifying non-investment grade accounts receivable, subject to adjustment at the discretion of the lenders.
 The \$15.5 million of standby letters of credit were issued during the three months ended March 31, 2021 in favor of certain of the Company's landlords.
 The Revolving Credit Facility was amended and restated in connection with the closing of the Business Combination to, among other things, add the Company and certain other entities as guarantors.
 The Revolving Credit Facility was further amended and restated on December 15, 2022 to, among other things, extend the maturity date until December 30, 2025, replace the London Inter-Bank Offered Rate (LIBOR) rate with the Secured Overnight Financing Rate ("SOFR") rate, and provide for an early termination fee of between 0.5% and 2% of the maximum facility loan amount.
+The

-The Company incurred \$0.2 million of debt issuance fees associated with the December 15, 2022 amendment.
-On May 10, 2023, the parties to the Revolving Credit Facility entered into a joinder agreement adding one of the Company's Canadian subsidiaries as a borrower under the Revolving Credit Facility, granting the lenders under the Revolving Credit Facility alien on that subsidiary's collateral, and including that subsidiary's receivables in the calculation of the borrowing base under the Revolving Credit Facility was further amended on each of June 29, 2023 and September 26, 2023 in a second and third amendment, respectively.
-As a result of these second and thing amendement, the Revolving Credit Facility was amended to provide for, among other things: (i) permitted overadvances during the overadvance periods from June 29, 2023 through August 31, 2023 and September 26, 2023 (ii) permitted overadvances of up to \$7.4 million; (iii) an increase in the applicable margin only during the overadvance periods (ranging from 4.5% to 5% depending on the utilization of the facility, with the range reverting to 3.75% to 4.25% starting January 1, 2024); and (iv) a change in the definition of the term "SOFR Index."
-The Company incurred \$0.2 million of debt issuance fees associated with the Suce 29, 2023 amendment.
+Company incurred \$0.2 million of debt issuance fees associated with the December 15, 2022 amendment.
+On May 10, 2023, the parties to the Revolving Credit Facility entered into a joinder agreement adding one of the Company's Canadian subsidiaries as a borrower under the Revolving Credit Facility, granting the lenders under the Revolving Credit Facility a lien on that subsidiary's collateral, and including that subsidiary's receivables in the calculation of the borrowing base under the Revolving Credit Facility.
+The Revolving Credit Facility was further amended on each of June 29, 2023 and September 26, 2023 in a second and third amendment, respectively.
+As a result of these second and third amendments, the Revolving Credit Facility was amended to provide for, among other things: (i) permitted overadvances during the periods from June 29, 2023 through August 31, 2023 and September 26, 2023 through December 31, 2023; (ii) permitted overadvances of up to \$7.4 million; (iii) an increase in the applicable margin only during the overadvance periods (ranging from 4.5% to 5% depending on the utilization of the facility, with the range reverting to 3.75% to 4.25% starting January 1, 2024); and (iv) a change in the definition of the term "SOFR Index."
+The Company incurred \$0.2 million of debt issuance fees associated with the June 29, 2023 amendment and \$0.1 million of debt issuance fees associated with the September 26, 2023 amendment.